shader-slang/slang/docs/user-guide/07-autodiff.md

 ## Mathematic Concepts and Terminologies

-This secions briefs reviews the mathematic theories behind differentiable programming with the intention to clarify the concepts and terminologies that will be used in the rest of this documentation.
+This secions briefly reviews the mathematic theories behind differentiable programming with the intention to clarify the concepts and terminologies that will be used in the rest of this documentation.
 We assume the reader is already familiar with the basic theories behind neural network training, in particular the backpropagation algorithm.

 A differentiable system can be represented a composition of differentiable functions (kernels) with learnable parameters, where each differentiable function has the form: